TeritoDanny/Capstone/index.md

 ## Code Review

-Here is a link to my video code review where I go through these projects, in the video I identify the need to make the following enhancements:
+Here is a link to my video code review where I go through these projects, in the video I identify the need to make the following enhancements: [YouTube Link](https://youtu.be/pyekWaV2ADs)

 - Algorithms and Data Structures: expand upon the stock report returned, making it more complex and more professional in appearance